ydb-platform/ydb/ydb/docs/en/core/devops/ansible/preparing-vms-with-terraform.md

 }
 ```

-Blocks can be independent, refer to each other and thus be dependent, or they can also be nested inside each other.
+Blocks can be independent, refer to each other, and thus be dependent, or they can also be nested inside each other.

 Main block types: